CodeYourFuture/CYF-PD/content/blocks/working-software-and-done/readme.md

   We should constantly validate what we are developing so that if we have misunderstood expectations, we can resolve them earlier.
 And we can realise the value we deliver sooner rather than waiting for a risky “big bang” deployment.

-  The Agile Manifesto highlighted the importance of working software over comprehensive documentation as the primary measure of progress.
+  Agile software development highlights the importance of working software being more important than creating documentation, and that you can best measure the progress of a project by looking at how much software has been delivered and "done".

   The Scrum Guide (the leading interpretation of Agile) expects developers to agree on a Definition of Done, and to achieve “Done” for each item they work on in the backlog.
 This allows them to deliver an increment.